A Good Man

 “Why me?”

 “Oh, come on, Paul, I thought you were smarter than that.
 It’s clear she listens to you.
-It’s clear that you’re the only one who has any chance of persuading her to sell.
-And make no mistake about it, Paul, if we have any chance of keeping this company alive and that factory open in the long term, you have to persuade her to sell.”
+It’s obvious you’re the only one who has any chance of persuading her to sell.
+And make no mistake, Paul, if we want to keep this company alive and that factory running in the long run, you must persuade her to sell.
+We need to finish what Ben and Andy started.”

 After a few hurried pleasantries, we ended the call.
 I held the phone in my hand, staring at the blank screen and shook my head.